-In a nutshell, police data was lost from the Police National Computer, a system that stores and shares criminal records information across the UK.
+In a nutshell, police data was lost from the Police National Computer.
+This is a system that stores and shares criminal records information across the UK.
 400, 000 records were ‘lost’ due to a technical issue.

 The records held information such as fingerprint data, arrest records, and DNA files.
 All pretty important stuff when it comes to the police being able to do their job.

 As engineers scrambled to recover the data, others speculated on how the error has occurred.
 As it turns out, the data loss this time was down to human error so there wasn’t a security breach.

 The records haven’t been recovered but reportedly, a process has already been put in place to stop it happening again.

 In the case we have seen this week with the police, the lost data was down to human error.
 It is thought a coding error meant records due for deletion may have contained records that needed to be reviewed.
 Human error is one of the most difficult causes of data loss to protect against as, well, people make mistakes.

 In addition to human error or failure, there are other ways your data can vanish, including:

 - Software corruption/error